Table of Contents

 Next, double cleanse with a cleansing foam.
 Japanese love foam cleansers, as they remove all the excess oil and impurities, and rarely dry out your skin.
 Mix the foam with a little water and thoroughly wash and then rinse.
 This step you can also do with a cleansing massage brush such as Shiseido cleansing brush or whichever one you prefer.
 Combined with the previous step, it will leave your face sparkly clean and ready for applying the next product.

 Step #2 Tone the skin

 Before using the moisturizer, toner is a must.
 This is used to balance the pH of your skin after cleansing and prepare your skin for a moisturizer.
 It will also help your makeup to stay matte throughout the day.
 Just gently pat it all over your face.
-You can also carry one around in a spray bottle and use throughout the day when you need.
+You can also carry one around in a spray bottle and use it throughout the day when you need it.

 In Asia, it is common to use facial lotions, which not may be the usual practice elsewhere.
 Lotions are not to be mixed with moisturizers, although they are mostly hydrating.
 They are also called first essence, softeners, or toners.
 These are meant to soften the skin and provide the first layer of hydration.
 As well as to address specific skin problems such as acne, wrinkles, etc.

 Step #4 Always apply serum